Vectorized Hankel Lift: A Convex Approach for Blind Super-Resolution of Point Sources: Proof Architecture of Main Result

 \kw{}{\eqref{ineq: lower bound of ATA} follows immediately from \eqref{ineq: union lower bound of b}}.

 The properties in \eqref{eq:more of ATA} follows directly from the definition of $\calA$.
 For the left inequality, we have

 The right one can be proved as follows

-The proof is now complete. \end{proof}
+The proof is now complete. \end{proof} }

-\kw{}{It is worth noting that if $\{\vb_j\}_{j=1}^n$ are sampled from certain random ensembles, for example the entries of $\vb_j$ are Rademacher random variables or $\{\vb_j\}_{j=1}^n$ are sampled from the rows of a DFT matrix, then \eqref{ineq: lower bound of ATA} holds deterministically. }

-\kw{ }{The following lemma suggests that the smallest singular value of $\mE_{\vh,L}$ can be lower bounded by the smallest singular value of $\mE_L$.} \begin{lemma} Suppose all columns of $\mH$ are \kw{}{of unit norm}.
+\kw{ }{The following lemma suggests that the smallest singular value of $\mE_{\vh,L}$ can be lower bounded by the smallest singular value of $\mE_L$.} \begin{lemma} \msh{}{Recall that $\mH = \in\C^{s\times r}$ and} suppose all columns of $\mH$ are \kw{}{of unit norm}.
 Under the incoherence condition \eqref{basic incoherence}, we have

 where $\mE_{\vh,L}$ is the matrix defined in \eqref{eq: left}. \end{lemma} \begin{proof} Let $\va_{\tau_\ell} = ^\tran\in\C^{n_1}$ be the $\ell$th column of $\mE_L$.
 Since $\mE_{\vh,L} = \mE_L\odot \mH$, it can be easily seen that